 5 Simple Ways to Protect Your Eye Health

-In the U.S., nearly 93 million adults are at high risk for serious vision loss, yet only about half see an eye doctor regularly.
-The good news?
-Many eye problems are preventable, and small daily habits add up.
+In the U.S., nearly 93 million adults are at high risk for serious vision loss.
+The good news is that many eye problems are preventable, and small daily habits can add up to significant benefits over time.

 Everyday Habits That Support Healthy Vision